07 Feb 2025

 What is first-time buyers’ stamp duty relief?

-To help support those struggling to meet the upfront costs of buying a first home, the government introduced relief on stamp duty for first time buyers back in November 2017.
+To help support those struggling to meet the upfront costs of buying a first home, the government introduced relief on SDLT for first time buyers in November 2017.
 This applies to house purchases in England and Northern Ireland.

-It is worth noting that even if there is no SDLT to pay, a return must still be completed, and the first-time buyers’ stamp duty relief claimed.
-The return is usually drafted and submitted by the conveyancing solicitor, so it is important to make them aware if you are a first-time buyer.
+It is worth noting that even if there is no SDLT to pay, you must still complete a return to claim the first-time buyers’ SDLT relief.
+Usually, the conveyancing solicitor drafts and submits the return, so it is important to make them aware if you are a first-time buyer.

-To qualify a for first-time buyers’ stamp duty relief, an individual must be buying a single dwelling which she (or he) intends to be their main residence.
+To qualify for first-time buyers’ SDLT relief, an individual must be buying a single dwelling which they intend to be their main residence.
 It must also be the first dwelling that they have owned either in the UK or anywhere else in the world.
-If an individual has previously been gifted or inherited a residential property or intends to use their new property as a buy-to-let investment, they will not be eligible for first-time buyer SDLT relief.
+If an individual has previously received or inherited a residential property or intends to use their new property as a buy-to-let investment, they will not be eligible for first-time buyers’ SDLT relief.

 When a person is buying with someone else, both individuals must meet the definition of a first-time buyer to qualify for the relief.
-Therefore, if either you own a house jointly with a partner or spouse, relief is not available – this applies regardless of whether you were joint tenants or a tenants in common.
+Therefore, if either of you already own a house, relief is not available.
+This applies regardless of whether you will become joint tenants or tenants in common.

-However, where a first home is purchased for consideration in excess of £625,000, first-time buyers’ stamp duty relief is not available and normal SDLT rates apply.
+If you are paying more than £625k for your first home, first-time buyers’ stamp duty relief is not available and normal SDLT rates apply.

 Purchase price Stamp duty rate